 The word “caught” can indicate a number of different states of being – caught in a maelstrom, caught lying, caught a break.
 These particular images came together because one day when I was out with my camera I noticed a leaf caught on a twig, suspended in mid-fall.
-Soon I began to see this phenomenon of things caught on other things frequently.
-I photographed leaves and other bits of flotsam caught on fences, speared by twigs, and resting on bigger leaves.
+Soon I began to see things caught on other things everywhere.
+I photographed bits of flotsam caught in fences, leaves speared by twigs, or resting on bigger leaves.
 There’s something poignant about these suspended moments, something that speaks to the ultimately temporary nature of all things, the “just-passing-through” sense of life that we humans find hard to accept.

 When we think of beaches and dunes we usually picture a seashore, probably by the ocean.
 But just over the bridge from my home there’s a breathtaking stretch of beach backed by sand dunes and a narrow strip of forest.
 Walking along that beach feels a lot like being at the ocean, so much so that you might not guess it’s 90 miles away.
 Masses of cold, Pacific water funnel down the Strait of Juan de Fuca twice a day, creating a rich maritime ecosystem.
 Luckily for the plants, animals and humans that pass through this particular spot, a state park was established here almost a hundred years ago, protecting this unusual habitat on the northwest corner of Whidbey Island.
 Whenever I want to walk along a beach and listen to waves lapping at my feet, this is where I go.

 The unknowable ocean flows

 down the strait

 mixing currents and creatures,